Kudoo39/ecommerce-app/README.md

 - CSS
 - React Bootstrap

-## Project Status

-The Restaurant App is currently under development.
-It's aimed at showcasing my skills in web development and user interface design.
-The project is a great opportunity to create a practical solution for restaurant customers while gaining valuable experience in building real-world applications.

 ---

 Feel free to explore the project and share your feedback.
 If you encounter any issues or have suggestions for improvement, please [create an issue](https://github.com/Kudoo39/restaurant-app/issues).